Kim Ji-woong: 2018–2020: Ateen, B.I.T, and Burn Up: Challenge to Billboard

-2021–present: Acting debut, Boys Planet, and debut with Zerobaseone
+2021–2025: Acting debut, Boys Planet, and debut with Zerobaseone

 In 2021, Kim made his acting debut with his first leading role in Naver TV's web series The Sweet Blood, which is adapted from the webtoon The Sweet Girl.

 In 2022, Kim acted in the BL web series Kissable Lips.
 Kim then acted in the web series Roommates of Poongduck 304 which is based on a novel by Noh Ga-jeong.
 The series gained a significant amount of attention and ranked 1st for the BL genre on the South Korean streaming service "Watcha."
 On December 29, Kim was unveiled as a contestant on Mnet's reality competition show Boys Planet.

 On March 19, 2023, singer Holland announced on his social media accounts that Kim will be featured in the music video of his song titled "Number Boy" for his newest album of the same name which was released on March 30.
 On April 20, Kim placed 8th with a total of 1,338,984 points in the final episode of Boys Planet, allowing him to debut with the winning group, Zerobaseone.
 He re-debuted in July 2023 with their first mini album "Youth in the Shade."

 In May, Kim played as Lee Ji-woong in the series The Good Bad Mother.

+2026–present: "Closer"

+On July 14, 2026, it was announced that Kim Ji Woong will be releasing his first digital single "Closer", the same day at 12PM (KST).
+The self-written song is an R&B/Soul track dedicated to fans, conveying a message of gratitude to those who have remained steadfast by his side through the years.